wasmCloud/capability-providers/kv-vault/README.md

 If either `certs` or `VAULT_CACERT` is set, the provider will use TLS to connect to Vault (and the `addr`(VAULT_ADDR) url should begin with `https:`), otherwise TLS will be disabled (and `addr`(VAULT_ADDR) should begin with `http:`).

-For convenience, link setting naems may be provided in uppercase or lowercase.
+For convenience, link setting names may be provided in uppercase or lowercase.
 Environment variable names are all-caps.
 If a setting is provided in the linkdef and in the environment, the environment value takes precedence.

 ## Supported KeyValue operations